Trump attempts to calm country at WH coronavirus briefing, saying 'no need to hoard' supplies

 Trump added: “We’re doing great, it all will pass.”

 Trump assured Americans that grocers would remain open and that the supply chain remained healthy.
-Vice President Mike Pence urged Americans to only buy the groceries they need for the week ahead.
+Vice President Mike Pence urged Americans to buy only the groceries they needed for the week ahead.

+The Federal Reserve took emergency action Sunday to help the economy withstand the coronavirus by slashing its benchmark interest rate to near zero and saying it would buy $700 billion in Treasury and mortgage bonds.
+The Fed’s surprise announcement signaled its concern that the viral outbreak will depress economic growth in the coming months and that it is prepared to do whatever it can counter the risks.

 CLICK HERE FOR COMPLETE CORONAVIRUS COVERAGE